PriyanshuPilkhwal/Gamming-E-comerce/README.md

 Mock API Backend: Utilizes Mock Service Worker (MSW) to simulate a real-world API, ensuring a realistic development and testing experience.

-Exceptional Performance: Achieves outstanding Lighthouse scores across Performance, Accessibility, Best Practices, and SEO.
+Exceptional Performance: Achieves outstanding Lighthouse scores, verified by running tests on a production build.

 Fully Responsive: A beautiful, mobile-first design that adapts seamlessly to all screen sizes.